 Maybe you and your mates have just scored an unexpected pub quiz victory.
 Or maybe you forgot it was so-and-so’s birthday and you were meant to be organising dinner.
 Maybe you’re just coming back from work late and you need some carb-laden TLC alone.
 Whatever it is, there’s always a time when you need a restaurant for a last minute dinner.

-Here are 16 of the best restaurants for the most common last minute dinner situations: big groups, small groups, on a date, or on your own.
+Here are the best restaurants for the most common last-minute dinner situations: big groups, small groups, on a date, or on your own.